 With a DSLR, the optical viewfinder shows you exactly what the camera will capture.
 With a mirrorless camera, you get a preview of the image on-screen.
 Some mirrorless cameras offer an electronic viewfinder that simulates the optical viewfinder.
 When you're shooting outside in good light, the preview on the screen of a mirrorless camera will look close to the final image.
 But in situations, such as in low light or with fast-moving subjects, the preview will suffer, becoming dull or grainy.
 A DSLR, by contrast, is better in low light.
 So, if you are shooting mostly in good light, both types will perform well.
 If you are often shooting in low light or other challenging conditions, a DSLR will be easier to shoot with.

-Higher-end mirrorless cameras are generally better suited for video shooting.
-DSLRs can’t use phase detection with the mirror up while recording video, so they have to use the slower, less accurate, contrast-detection focus method.
-This leads to the familiar blurry look in the middle of a video when the camera starts hunting for the right focus.
-However, some newer SLRs are adding phase detection on the sensor, such as the Nikon D850.
-Increasingly, mirrorless cameras, such as the Panasonic LUMIX GH5S , can capture 4K, or Ultra HD, video with four times the resolution of HD footage.
+However, some newer SLRs are adding phase detection on the sensor, such as the Nikon Z7II.
+Increasingly, mirrorless cameras, such as the Panasonic LUMIX GH5M2 , can capture 4K, or Ultra HD, video with four times the resolution of HD footage.
 With superior autofocus in most models, mirrorless cameras provide the best results for most filmmakers.

 Both camera types can shoot at very fast shutter speeds and capture a lot of images quickly.
 With the exception of high-end DSLRs, mirrorless cameras have an edge.
 The lack of a mirror makes it easier to take image after image.
 The simpler mechanics of mirrorless cameras allow them to shoot more photos per second, at higher shutter speeds.